karimabdelhameed/verification/README.md

 </pre>

 # Special thanks
-@Shrio. and
+@Shrio , and
-To all <a href='https://www.bluecrunch.com/'>Bluecrunch</a> team specially the mobile team 💪🏻.
+to all <a href='https://www.bluecrunch.com/'>Bluecrunch</a> team specially the mobile team 💪🏻.

 # Licence
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this work except in compliance with the License.
 You may obtain a copy of at: